keptn-hotday-2021/keptn-hotday-2021/README.md

 ## What has been installed?
 - Keptn
 - Unleash
+- Dynatrace OneAgent
 - Sockshop (carts microservice) with multi-stage pipeline
 - Gitea - our UI for Git! (check the installation logs)
-- a simple welcome website (check the installation logs)
+- A simple welcome website (check the installation logs)

 # Clone needed resources into your home directory